Fixing Windows 10 Sleep Problems

 Explanation

-In this configuration, the computer executes a “connected standby” when it’s asked to sleep.
-Processes still run but on certain laptops fans may not spin.
+In this configuration, the computer executes a “connected standby” when it’s asked to sleep (this mode is primarily meant for tablets or lightweight laptops with passive cooling).
+Processes still run but on certain laptops fans may not spin (yikes!).
 Windows still draws an obscene amount of power.
 Other standby modes are disabled by Windows when this is enabled, which means that even if the system is capable of a more reasonable sleep, then it still won’t do it.
 Applications such as Classic Start specifically look for S1, S2, or S3 and won’t display the sleep option if it isn’t one of these.

 Wake timers